Used to ESL Games, Activities and Worksheets

 ESL Used to Game - Grammar: Sentence Completion, Reading Sentences, Guessing - Group and Pair Work - Upper-intermediate (B2) - 30 minutes

-In this entertaining used to guessing game, students talk about recent changes in their lives using I used to..., I didn't use to... and I'm getting used to...
+In this entertaining used to game, students practice used to, didn't use to and getting used to by guessing situations from recent changes.
 The worksheet shows recent changes in the student's life.
 The students' task is to write sentences about what they used to do, didn't use to do, and what they are getting used to, regarding each situation.
 In two groups, students complete the sentences in a way that is appropriate for each situation.
 Next, students pair up with someone from the other group and take turns reading out the three sentences for each situation.
 Their partner has three chances to guess the situation.
 For each correct guess, students score a point.
 The student with the most points at the end of the game wins.

 Recent Changes Preview